40 BEST Things To Do In Golden, BC

 Paget Peak is a great place to start for those experienced hikers wanting something a little bit more challenging.
 Paget Peak is in Yoho National Park and is technically a scramble, but an easy scramble that provides downright breathtaking views.

-At 9.5 km and almost 1000 meters of elevation gain, you’ll be putting some work in to summit Paget Peak, but I promise it’s worth every step.
+At 9.5 km and almost 1000 meters of elevation gain, summiting Paget Peak will require some effort, but I promise it’s worth every step.
 If you want an easier option, the hike to the Paget Lookout is also glorious and has much less elevation gain and distance.

-Or, to get a real workout continue on to the peak; it’s a steep grind up loose scree slopes.
-Paget Peak took us around four hours round trip to complete with a 30-minute summit break.
+Or, to get a good workout, continue to the peak; it’s a steep grind up loose scree slopes, but you’ll feel a real sense of accomplishment once you reach the peak.
+Paget Peak took us around four hours round trip to complete, with a 30-minute summit break to take in the views!

 Don’t forget to stop at Sherbrooke Lake on the way down – it’s just as blue as Lake Louise but without all the crowds!